django/dsf-working-groups/active/website.md

 - Introduce new features on the website
 - Maintain and monitor the website
 - Ensure that information on the website is accurate
+- Help to make the website accessible to all

 ### Delegated responsibilities: